wenqingqian3/wenqingqian3.github.io/README.md

    Sub-categories will be used to generate links in the blog index page.
 2. Reprint support: You can reprint articles, and include your own notes alongside them.
 3. Support search `command + K`, search engine will calculate the relevance scores for all blogs, and you can easily adjust the threshold to en/disable some of them.
-   - scale the score of content according to file size
+   - Scale the content score based on the file size.
+   - Use 'name' to enforce that the target content must include the specified name.
 4. Support link `[name](link)`, link must match http(s)://*

 ### usage